timolegros/Pong/README.md

 # Pong
-Simple Pong game created using Pygame
+Classical Pong game created using Pygame.
+Use Q and A for left player controls and L and P for right player controls.